 Beginner 10-Minute Flow Routine

 A beginner routine works best when the pace stays light and the focus stays narrow.
+There’s no point in adding complexity before the basics feel like basics.

 | Time | Work |